 Many drugs have been proven to delay orgasm.
 Medications such as anti-depressants and painkillers have been used in the PE intervention with reasonable success.
 But in most cases, PE sufferers are still reluctant to accept taking medications to enhance their sexual experience and many would rather opt for non-pharmaceutical treatment or no intervention at all until their relationship has reached the point of no return.

 PE treatments aim to address the underlying cause of the condition.
 The following are some of the most popular PE treatments.

-Adjusting sexual behavior
+Adjusting sexual behaviour

-People who experience PE may benefit from minor adjustments to their sexual behavior.
+People who experience PE may benefit from minor adjustments to their sexual behaviour.
 One of the approaches you can opt for is “Stop and Start” to delay ejaculation.
 When you start to have an orgasm after you or your partner stimulate your penis, stop the orgasm for around 30 seconds or until the sensation goes away.
 Then, start the stimulation again and repeat it three or four times before you ejaculate.
 The goal here is to repeatedly approach ejaculation, halt, and then relax.
 You will get adept at identifying your “point of no return” if you do this frequently enough.

 Another approach is “The Squeeze.”
 This involves controlling the urge to ejaculate by squeezing the head of the penis just before it releases until you lose the erection.
 Repeat this a few times before ejaculating.
 You can perform these exercises by yourself or with your partner.